StevieSimsII/AiNewsDaily/README.md

 # AI News Daily

-A daily updated collection of AI and Machine Learning news, research, and insights.
+A daily updated collection of AI and Machine Learning news, research, and insights, and much more!

 ## About